elevateforhumanity/fix2/AI_VIDEO_GENERATION_GUIDE.md

 **Example for Homepage Hero:**
 ```
-Hi, I'm from Elevate for Humanity, and welcome to Elevate Connects Directory.
+Hi, I'm from Elevate for Humanity, and welcome to Elevate for Humanity.

 This is your one-stop hub for career training, apprenticeships, and workforce programs that actually lead to jobs.